 Pricing afterwards will increase with market rates as the whole project becomes more attractive.

-Also earlier backers have priority reservation of specific units once they are available for sale, so if you are interested in the project then don't wait too long.
+If you are interested in the project then don't wait too long.

 What we already did in the past:

-We aim for a soft opening in March 2024, however the actual timeline depends on many factors, so it will be accessible first for owners before we welcome the first guests.
+The grand opening iis planned for the winter season 2024/2025, however the actual timeline depends on many factors, so some apartments will be accessible first for owners to use before we welcome the first guests at the coliving.

 May, but not at this early stage.
 The current budget assumes that we find enough buyers through Matthias’s contacts and our own marketing efforts.
 If this sufficient then we will need to pay commissions to agents or other sources of buyers.
 This will increase the cost of the units, so we will build commissions into later stage pricing.